Location Independent (High End Homeless)

 People often ask me about being location independent.
 What is that?

 It can be described in many ways.
 I travel all the time.
-I don't have a house.
 My mail comes to a UPS store and they forward it to me wherever I am.
 My work does not require me to go to an office every day.
 Instead, it has me traveling around to conferences, speaking engagements, visiting teaching, consulting and to meet interesting and inspiring people.

 When I started this journey, I thought I'd be gone for three months.
+I'd been traveling to conferences so much during the last half of 2007 that it didn't make sense to keep my house.
+I was in a life transition that included relocating my office.
 I wanted to videotape some interviews and get the website rolling.
-I was in a life transition that included relocating my office.
-I'd been traveling to conferences so much during the last half of 2007 that it didn't make sense to keep a house.
-I thought I'd spend a few months on the road, make the videos and then return to Asheville, NC and go back to practicing law.
-It hasn't worked that way.
+I thought I'd spend a few months on the road, make the videos and then go back to practicing law.
+It hasn't exactly worked out that way (and that is a good thing).
 After those first months, the next leg of the journey beckoned.
-At first, I extended the time in three month increments.
+At first, I extended the time in three to six month increments.
 Now, I can see many months into the future.

 People ask me: How long do you stay in one place?

 Sometimes I move from place to place almost every day for weeks.
 Sometimes I am stationary for a while to teach, think, write or collaborate.
-Three times, I've spent several months in Key West in the winter months.
-I spent three months in New Mexico in 2009.
+Three times, I've spent several (winter) months in Key West.
+I spent three months in New Mexico in 2009 and I go back there every year.
 The longest I have stayed anywhere was Colorado - three consecutive house-sitting gigs had me based there for most of 9 months, off and on.
-(I also made side trips to New York, New Mexico, Arizona and twice to California during those 9 months.)
-In the last four years, I've spent the night in about 37 different states and six countries.
-In this next stage, it is beginning to appear that I will be spending several weeks or even months in one place.
+(Of course, I wasn't really stationary.
+I made side trips to New York, New Mexico, Arizona and twice to California during those 9 months.)
+In the last eight years, I've spent the night in about 37 different states and more than a dozen countries.

 People ask me: Where is all your stuff?

-At first, I culled my possessions down to what would fit in a 10x10 storage unit and some furniture that some friends kept for me.
+At first, I culled my possessions down to what would fit in a 10 x 10 storage unit and some furniture that some friends kept for me.
 After three years on the road, the belongings in storage didn't seem so important and I ran an ad on Craig's List, donated a bunch of stuff to the local Goodwill, released the things my friends had, and put a few boxes in my sister's closet.
+Later, I pared down even more.
 Things that had sentimental value went to family members who wanted them.

-The photo to the left is my storage unit.
 I could list everything I have and I still think I have way too much stuff.
 The less I have, the freer I feel.
 My father used to say that I would eventually get down to a backpack.
 It is a nice idea.
+Meanwhile, this photo is my storage unit, though on my next trip to it, I hope to clear it and make another round of donations to the local domestic violence shelter thrift store.

 What do you carry with you?

 I drive a 2005 Honda CRV.
-When I have the car, I carry three seasons of clothing and, emergency supplies, including some food.
-I have basic kitchen supplies, toiletries, and more shoes than someone who has so little stuff ought to have.
-I have an air bed and linens, plus a sleeping bag, so I'm a self-contained house guest.
+I have driven it over 200,000 miles.
+I spent the first few years in the US with that car.
+I carried three seasons of clothing and, emergency supplies, including some food.
+I had basic kitchen supplies, toiletries, and more shoes than someone who has so little stuff ought to have.
+I also carried an air bed and linens, plus a sleeping bag, a self-contained house guest.

-I've been converting my book collection to Kindle, but when I am driving, I still have a couple of boxes of resources books.
+I converted my book collection to Kindle.
 I scanned and stored most of my documents and uploaded photos to the cloud.
+I am pretty obsessive about backups.
 I carry a 3T hard drive and have three more hard drives in storage.
 I guess it could be said that I hoard information.
 Luckily bytes take up little room.

-People want to know: Where do you go for Christmas and holidays?
-What about when you have down time?
+People want to know: Where do you go when you have down time?

 I am blessed with friends around the world, and sometimes I get to visit them as I move from place to place.
 Many of those friends have issued standing invitations.
 Most are lawyers who are doing amazing, ground-breaking work.
 They're colleagues in the integrative law movement who support what I do and show their support through providing me a place to stay.